jamesaud/pypeline/README.md

 # Pipeline Use
 Look at the example in the pypeline folder.
 Is capable of doing more advanced pipelines.

-- Currently, you must do the full import to run the code.
-Open a python3.5 file and write:
+- Open a python3.5 file and write:
->from pypeline.pipeline.pipeline import Pipeline
+>from pypeline.pipeline import Pipeline

 - Create Pipeline object:
 > pipe = Pipeline()